Exetel mobile plans: price, data and value compared

 Exetel mobile plans run on the Telstra Wholesale 5G mobile network, which it claims is the most expansive in the country, covering 99.7% of Australia’s population.
 That means unless you are located very remotely, you shouldn’t have any problems with coverage on an Exetel mobile plan.
 To find out if your area is serviced by the Telstra network, you can check Exetel’s mobile coverage map.

-We believe that Exetel’s best plan is its $40 5G Choice Plan.
-Like all of Exetel’s mobile plans, this one needs to be recharged every 30 days and includes 60GB of data – the equivalent of $0.67, which is quite competitive at this price point.
+This plan has 30 day expiry and includes 100GB for $40 - the equivalent of just $0.40 per GB.
 As well as offering good value per GB, this plan includes 5G access on Telstra’s Wholesale Network, unlimited standard international calls and SMSs to 15 countries, and customers can also rollover any unused data up to a maximum of 1000GB.
+If you need close to 100GB a month, this plan is one of the cheapest we have seen that offers this much data, and thanks to the data banking, any leftover data won’t go to waste.

 Should I sign up with Exetel?

-Here’s a breakdown on who we think would benefit from an Exetel mobile plan, and who should probably look elsewhere.
+Here’s a breakdown on who we think would benefit from Exetel's mobile plan, and who should probably look elsewhere.

 Reasons to sign up